healthy-chicken-saladeers/rag_detective/README.md

 - Commands to SSH into the server, check container statuses, and access logs.
 - Verification of the web server's functionality by accessing the deployed app via its external IP address.

-This repository provides a comprehensive guide for deploying and scaling the RAG Detective App using Ansible and GCP, ensuring a streamlined and secure deployment process.
+This repository provides a comprehensive guide for deploying the RAG Detective App using Ansible and GCP, ensuring a streamlined and secure deployment process.

 For more information and detailed instructions, see [deployment.md.](./docs/deployment.md)